 AHCCCS Denial of Services or Benefits include:

 - If there has been a denial of a wheelchair request

 - Denial of health care assistance

 - If there has been a denial of request for surgery

 - Health plan reconsiders the original decision

 - If denied again Applicant must appeal for a Fair Hearing

 - A hearing date is set.

-- Fair Hearing is held before the Office of Administrative Hearings
+- A Fair Hearing will be held before the Office of Administrative Hearings

 - The AHCCCS makes a final decision.